Skip to main content

 diskDef.linearAcceleration = gravity

-diskDef:attachDisk(20, 5, 0.8, 1) -- Create a disk-shaped dynamic body with a radius of 20
+diskDef:attachDisk(20, 5, 0.8, 1) -- Create a circular body with a radius of 20

 local disk = Body(diskDef, world, Vec2(100, 200))

-disk.angularRate = -1800 -- Set the angular rotation rate
+disk.angularRate = -1800 -- Set the rotation speed

 disk:addTo(world)

-• attachDisk: Creates a circular-shaped rigid body.
+• attachDisk: Creates a circular-shaped body.

-4.2 Listening for Collision Events
+4.2 Listening to Collision Events

 local Line <const> = require("Line")